 How to cope with psychological pressure?

 Making transactions with non-deliverable OTC financial instruments in the OTC Forex markets is a very difficult test from an emotional point of view.
 Prices sometimes move very fast, and if you become a witness of rapid profits or losses, your psyche can make you make impulsive, thoughtless transactions in which there is not a drop of rationality.
-That is why it is so useful to create a trading plan and use it throughout the entire trading process.
+That is why it is so useful to create a Investment plan and use it throughout the entire investment plan.

 Below we will consider the most common situations in the market and how to overcome them.

 Each client expects that his market analysis will be correct and that the transaction will be successful.
 But this feeling disappears at a time when the market begins to go against you.
 At the sight of losses, many clients delete or rearrange orders to fix the price of the Stop Loss underlying asset, hoping to outstrip the negative movement, and as a result, lose several times more than planned.
 Clear adherence to the strategy will help to avoid this state.
 Even if prices are not moving in the direction you were expecting, don’t worry and let the transaction close at a stop loss.
 Remember that you will catch up next time.

 Fear of opening positions is common, especially for novice clients.
 Naturally, all this is due to the unwillingness to suffer losses.
 However, you must remember: loss is a common part of the game, and you must not let fear prevent you from making a profit.
 If you can’t cope with your fears for a long time, try switching to longer intervals, in which case you will have to open positions much less frequently